loufedora/loufedora.github.io/_posts/2025-05-16-my-grub-adventure.md

 But I think I definitely stepped up my VM game too high for a beginner.
 I may just try simple settings through Gnome Boxes later.
 {: style="text-align: justify;"}
 <br/>
 When I partitioned, I accidentally unmounted my Mint partition...
-I was definitely surprised and quite fed up to boot only on Windows while I definitely preferred Windows already.
+I was definitely surprised and quite fed up to boot only on Windows while I definitely preferred logging on Mint already.
 So I went to UEFI settings through the Windows settings panel to boot my Mint USB to remount it back..
 And I was so fed up that I chose to erase Windows totally.
 I didn't yet because I felt I needed it somehow.
 [This video helped me to de it without compromising my computer boot.](https://youtu.be/QHRrFwEpzPU?si=V6wLisTd1gOGQsRe)
 {: style="text-align: justify;"}
 <br/>
 And then for the GRUB update to remove boot manager, the same content creator showed [a way that worked for me (going to EFI file and erasing Windows file).](https://youtu.be/VCboZdiztNc?si=DRRZqb9Prfv9HPHG)